This article will show you how to download maps to use while offline and out of cell service.

 - Note: When downloading multiple maps to cover a large area, you can overlap the download area and the app will not redownload previously downloaded areas.

-- Note: Certain map sources limit the number of tiles that can be downloaded at one time.
-MapBox Source have a 10,000 tile limit per download with a combined limit of 160,000 tiles for all MapBox sources.
+- Note: Certain map sources limit the number of tiles (the individual images that compose a digital map) that can be downloaded at one time.
+MapBox sources have a 10,000 tile limit per download with a combined limit of 160,000 tiles for all MapBox sources.
 Learn more here: Individual Offline Map Tile Limits

-6. Use the Max Zoom slide bar to adjust the detail level for the map download.
+6. On Android, Use the Max Zoom slide bar to adjust the detail level for the map download.

 - Higher zoom = more detail